dkarunakaran/keep-stone/readme.md

 # KeepStone

-A modern, responsive web application for managing artifacts and their expiry dates.
+A modern, responsive web application for storing artifacts related to token and expiry dates, troubleshooting info, and other information.
 Built with Flask, SQLAlchemy, and SQLite with a beautiful Bootstrap UI.

 ## Features